AL2050/UoE-Individual-Project/README.md

 ## What ideas came in useful from Daniel-and-Jorge's code:
 ### Data_Collection Subsystem
 The idea of using a ring buffer to store and send data.
 Prior to discovering this optimal sample storage system approach, I was working towards either an AXI-Lite interface with the XADC through a MicroBlaze Soft Core, and using a Memory Block Generator.
 However, this is a High-Level-Synthesis approach, and with limited FPGA development experience, this proved to be too complicated.
-The ring-buffer approach is straight forward and can be set up to transfer data in a First-In-First-Out (FIFO) fashion.
+The ring-buffer approach is straight forward and can be set up to transfer data in a First-In-First-Out (FIFO) fashion, which makes it easy to calibrate system timing requirements between the Data_Collection and VGA_Display_Renderer subsystems.

 ### VGA_Display_Renderer Subsystem
 Learning in conjunction with Will Green's article at `https://timetoexplore.net/blog/arty-fpga-vga-verilog-01', how to devise a method for communicating with the VGA Display, and devising a method for controlling pixel switching on each frame render.